Jp-bruno/TaskList/README.md

         - Description
         - Creation and conclusion date and time
     - Click the "Complete Task" to mark a task as complete
-    - Click the pencil icon to edit a task title
+    - Click the pencil icon to edit a non-complete task title
     - Click the X icon to delete a task (complete or not)
     - Click the "Save" button to save changes in the task description
     - Edit a non-complete task description